Alfresco/docs-alfresco/microsoft-azure/latest/install/index.md

 ## Install the Azure Connector

-These steps describe how to install the Alfresco Content Connector for Azure to an instance of Alfresco Content Services.
+These steps describe how to install the Alfresco Content Connector for Azure to an instance of Content Services.

 The Azure Connector is packaged as an Alfresco Module Package (AMP) file.

-> **Note:** Ensure that you don't start Alfresco Content Services before installing the Azure Connector AMP.
+> **Note:** Ensure that you don't start Content Services before installing the Azure Connector AMP.

-1. Go to the [Alfresco Support Portal](http://support.alfresco.com){:target="_blank"}.
+1. Go to the [Alfresco Support Portal](https://support.alfresco.com){:target="_blank"}.

 2. Download the `alfresco-azure-connector-1.2.x.amp` file.